nickdichev/website/src/content/blog/elixir-logger-rpc.md

     fi
     rpc "$2"
     ;;
-...
+esac
 ```

-So when we call `my_app/bin/my_app start` the wrapping shell script will start the compiled release's runtime and start the application.
-Notice that the `remote` and `rpc` look very similar to `start`, however, they add an extra flag: `--hidden`.
+At first glance, it appears as if the commands to start the release, open a remote shell, or execute an RPC call into the running system are all very similar.
+However, notice that in both the implementations of the `remote` and `rpc` the `--hidden` flag is included in the arguments which are eventually passed to the BEAM startup.

 From the Erlang documentation:

 > A hidden node is a node started with the command-line flag -hidden.
 Connections between hidden nodes and other nodes are not transitive, they must be set up explicitly.
 Also, hidden nodes does not show up in the list of nodes returned by nodes/0.
 Instead, nodes(hidden) or nodes(connected) must be used.
 This means, for example, that the hidden node is not added to the set of nodes that global is keeping track of.

 This is pretty interesting!
-When we `remote` into a running release our shell is actually running in a new Erlang node connected to the primary node, however, the primary node can't see the remote node.
+When we `remote` into a running release our shell is actually running in a new Erlang node connected to the primary node.
+However, the primary node can't see the remote node (by default, we can access it with a flag passed on `Node.list/1`.

 Okay great, but what does this have to do with the log formatting?
 Well, if we check the output of `:logger.get_handler_config(:default)` we can see there is a filter applied to logs coming from remote nodes:

 ```
 iex(5)> :logger.get_handler_config(:default) |> then(fn {:ok, handler} -> handler.filters end)